puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 Puppet uses another pair of metaparameters to manage this special relationship between a service and its configuration file: `notify` and `subscribe`.
-The `notify` and `subscribe` metaparameters establish the same dependency relationships as `before` and `require`, respectively, and also trigger a refresh in the whenever Puppet makes a change to the dependency.
+The `notify` and `subscribe` metaparameters establish the same dependency relationships as `before` and `require`, respectively, and also trigger a refresh whenever Puppet makes a change to the dependency.

-While any resource can be the dependency that triggers a refresh, there are only two resource types that can respond to one: `service` and `exec`.
-When a `service` receives a refresh event, it will restart.
-When an `exec` receives a refresh message, it will execute its specified command again.
+While any resource can be the dependency that triggers a refresh, there are only a couple of resource types that can respond to one.
+In the following task, we'll look at `service` which should already be familiar to you.
+(The second is called `exec`, and the details of how it works are beyond the scope of this quest.)

 Like `before` and `require`, `notify` and `subscribe` are mirror images of each other.
 Including a `notify` in your `file` resource has exactly the same result as including